-Grantham University provides more than 40 online undergraduate and graduate degree and certificate programs through four divisions of higher education: the Mark Skousen School of Business, the College of Arts and Sciences, the College of Engineering and Computer Science, and the College of Nursing and Allied Health.
+Grantham University provides more than 45 online undergraduate and graduate degree and certificate programs through four divisions of higher education: the Mark Skousen School of Business, the College of Arts and Sciences, the College of Engineering and Computer Science, and the College of Nursing and Allied Health.

-Students may enroll in a certificate, an associate degree or a Baccalaureate Degree program.
+Students may enroll in a certificate, an associate degree or a bachelor's degree program.
 For each of the University's programs described in this section, the following components are included: